tjphoton/CarND/CarND-Behavioral-Cloning-P3/driving_behavior_cloning_project.md

 ---

 The project includes the following files in the same GitHub folder as this document:
+* driving_behavior_cloning_project.md this document summarizing the results
+* model_nvidia.h5 containing a trained convolution neural network
-* model.py containing the script to create and train the model
+* clone.py containing the script to create and train the model
+* demo.mp4 recorded video for the simulator rest driving on training network
 * drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
-* driving_behavior_cloning_project.md summarizing the results

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh